opencog/opencog/opencog/persist/sql/README.md

 The goal of this implementation is to:

-1) Provide OpenCog with a working memory, so that the Cogsever could be stopped and restarted without having to dump/reload all data using some slow save/restore interfaces.
-By using a database, we don't have to worry about disk layout.
-By using incremental access, we don't have to fill the atomspace with atoms that are not immediately needed.
+1) Provide OpenCog with a working memory, so that the Cogsever could be stopped and restarted without requiring a data dump.
+That is, checkpointing should be possible: if the cogserver crashes, data is not lost.
+By using a database, a file format does not need to be invented.
+By using a database, data integrity is assured.
+   By using incremental access, only those atoms that are needed get loaded into the atomspace; one does NOT have to do a bulk restore if one doesn't want to.

 2) Provide an API for inter-server communications and atom exchange.
-   Saving and fetching atoms from storage is conceptually similar, if not identical, to sending and receiving atoms from another opencog instance.
-This opens the door to distributed OpenCog.

-3) Make sure that the opencog core design is amenable to incremental, just-in-time data persistence; that is, the fetching of data as it is needed, and saving it away when its not needed.
-This requires an infrastructure for attention allocation (atoms that don't get attention can be saved away to disk, while those that are needed are fetched on demand.)
-This will also require infrastructure for locks, use counts, etc. that are typical of multi-threaded programming.
-This prototype should lay the foundations for more sophisticated schemes (non-SQL-based) to take its place.
-This architectural work is inherently difficult, and is ongoing.
+   Multiple cogservers can share data simply by sending atoms to, and retreiving atoms from the database.
+Although this may not be the fastest way to send just single atoms, most algorithms do not need to send just single atoms: they just need to share some atoms, but its not clear which ones need to be shared.
+Since all atoms are in the database, only the ones that are needed can be retreived.

-4) Provide a baseline/reference implementation by which other persistence designs can be measured.
+3) Provide a baseline/reference implementation by which other persistence designs can be measured.
 It is hoped that other systems would be at least as fast and as scalable as this one is: this is meant to provide a minimal function and performance level.
 The strength of the current design is supposed to be simplicity, not scalability or raw performance.

-5) A non-design-goal (at this time) is to build a system that can scale to more than 100 cogserver instances.
-The current design might be able to scale to this many, but almost surely not more.
+4) A non-design-goal (at this time) is to build a system that can scale to more than 100 cogserver instances.
+The current design might be able to scale to this many, but probably not much more.
 Scaling larger than this would probably require a fundamental redesign of all of opencog, starting with the atomspace.